manuel-di-iorio/unique-engine/docs/docs/reference/core/UeTexture.md

 ## Notes

-You don't need to call `updateMatrix()` manually unless `matrixAutoUpdate` is false.
+You don't need to call `updateMatrix()` manually unless `matrixAutoUpdate` is set to false.
 Just set `needsUpdate = true` to tells the engine to rebake the texture.